juanjhiguita/CI-CD-Challenge/README.md

-**RestAssuredPractice**
+# RestAssuredPractice

 This project uses Rest-Assured and Java to perform automated tests by connecting to mockapi.

-*Description:*
+## Description

 The tests are defined in the Gherkin format, covering the following features:

 - Feature: change-phone-number-specific-client
-  - Description: Updating the phone number of a specific customer.
+  - Description: Updating the phone number of a specific client.
 - Feature: get-list-of-active-resources
   - Description: Updating of active resources.
 - Feature: update-and-delete-new-client